Drake Reportedly Slams Meek Mill As ‘A Joke Of A Rapper’ Amid Feud Over Nicki Minaj

 An insider alleged that Meek’s “people went nuts” after the DJ started to play a Drake track and allegedly made it very clear that they “didn’t want them to play any music by Drake” after the two rapper’s years of feud drama.

-Meek then continued to slam Drake with a number scathing disses over the past few months before then challenging him to a fight on Instagram earlier this month.
+Meek then continued to slam Drake with a number scathing disses over the past few months before challenging him to a fight on Instagram earlier this month.

 What do you think of Drake’s alleged diss aimed at Meek Mill amid their seemingly never-ending feud?

-[Featured Image by Jamie McCarthy/Getty Images for MTV and Lisa Lake/Getty Images for PUMA]
+[Featured Image by Jamie McCarthy/Getty Images and Lisa Lake/Getty Images]